kb-dk/http-ticket-checker/README.md

 ## Generating documentation

-To generate a nicely formatted html-page from the inline-documetation, run.
+To generate a nicely formatted html-page from the inline-documetation, run:

     lein marg